Lower Bounds for Quantum Oblivious Transfer: A Lower Bound on Any Oblivious Transfer Protocol

-We use the following lemma to relate $B_{CF}$ and $B_{OT}$. \begin{lemma}[Learning-In-Sequence Lemma] Let $p,q \in [1/2,1]$.
+{\bf Lemma~12:} [Learning-In-Sequence Lemma] Let $p,q \in [1/2,1]$.
 Let Alice and Bob share a joint pure state.
-Suppose Alice performs on her space a projective measurement $M = \{M_{x_0,x_1}\}_{x_0,x_1 \in \zo}$to determine the values of $(x_0,x_1)$.
+Suppose Alice performs a projective measurement $M = \{M_{x_0,x_1}\}_{x_0,x_1 \in \zo}$ on her space to determine the values of $(x_0,x_1)$.
 Suppose there is a projective measurement $P= \{P_0,P_1\}$ on Bob's space that allows him to guess bit $x_0$ with probability $p$ and a projective measurement $Q = \{Q_0,Q_1\}$ on his space that allows him to guess bit $x_1$ with probability $q$.
-Then, there exists a measurement on Bob's space that allows him to guess $(x_0,x_1)$ with probability at least $a(2a - 1)^2$ where $a = \frac{p + q}{2}$. \end{lemma} We postpone the proof of this lemma to Subsection \ref{proof}.
+Then, there exists a measurement on Bob's space that allows him to guess $(x_0,x_1)$ with probability at least $a(2a - 1)^2$ where $a = \frac{p + q}{2}$.
+We postpone the proof of this lemma to Subsection \ref{proof}.

-We now construct a cheating strategy for Bob for the $OT$ protocol: Run the optimal cheating $CF$ strategy and look at Bob's state after step $1$ conditioned on $\notabortOTA$.
-Note that this event happens with nonzero probability in the optimal coin flipping strategy since otherwise the success probability is $0$.
-The optimal $CF$ strategy gives measurements that allow Bob to guess $x_0$ with probability $p$ and $x_1$ with probability $q$.
-Bob uses these measurements and the procedure of Lemma~\ref{LearningLemma} to guess $(x_0,x_1)$.
-Let $b$ be the probability he guesses $(x_0,x_1)$.
-From Lemma~\ref{LearningLemma}, we have that $b \ge a(2a-1)^2$.
-By definition of $B_{OT}$ and $B_{CF}$, we have:
+We now construct a cheating strategy for Bob for the $OT$ protocol: Run the optimal bit commitment strategy and look at Bob's state after Step $1$ conditioned on $\notabortOTA$.
+Note that this event happens with nonzero probability in the optimal bit commitment strategy since otherwise the success probability is $0$.
+The optimal bit commitment strategy gives measurements that allow Bob to guess $x_0$ with probability $p$ and $x_1$ with probability $q$.
+Bob uses these measurements and the procedure of Lemma~12 to guess $(x_0,x_1)$.
+Let $m$ be the probability he guesses $(x_0,x_1)$.
+From Lemma~12, we have that $m \ge a(2a-1)^2$.
+By definition of $B_{OT}$ and $B_{BC}$, we have:

 This gives us